benfaerber/pdf-to-zpl/README.md

 ## Environment Setup:

+The minimum version for this package is `8.1`.

 Ensure you have Imagick and GD installed using:
 ```
 sudo apt install php8.4-gd

 sudo apt install php8.4-imagick
 ```
+(Or whatever PHP Version you are using)
 Then make sure to enable them in `php.ini` (usually enabled by default).

 ### Imagick Settings